Stochastic numerical approximation for nonlinear Fokker-Planck equations with singular kernels: Introduction

 Finally, the idea of using a sequence of mollifiers in the context of singular drifts was introduced by \citet{oelschlager1985law}, then used in \citet{meleard1987propagation} and adopted in many other works since then, e.g. in \citet{JM98,ORT,ORT24,HJM24}.\\

-\textbf{Plan of the paper:} In Section \ref{sec2}, we present the problem's setting along with the notations and assumptions, followed by the statement and a discussion of the main results.
+\textbf{Plan of the paper:} In Section \ref{sec2}, we present the problem's setting along with the notations and assumptions (originally introduced in \cite{ORT}).
+This is followed by the statement and a discussion of the main results.
 Section \ref{sec3} contains detailed proof of the main results establishing the two convergence rates.
-Finally, Section \ref{sec4} illustrates applications for different examples of singular kernels and provides a discussion on the corresponding convergence rates in each case.\\
+Finally, Section \ref{sec4} illustrates applications for different examples of singular kernels and provides a discussion on the corresponding convergence rates in each case.